Table

 -

 checkpoint_size–The max number of rows per checkpoint.
 This influences how often progress and proof of life is presented.
+When adaptive sizing is enabled, an explicit checkpoint_size seeds the initial checkpoint size; otherwise the initial size defaults to min_checkpoint_size.

 -